withastro/contribute.docs.astro.build/src/content/docs/guides/new-feature-docs.md

 Make sure that the helpful explanations and examples in both your changeset and your PR description are captured in the actual feature documentation, too!
 :::

+## When to use `#docs-ptal` and/or involve a Docs Maintainer

+Team Docs is a "code owner" on the files mentioned above and in *most* cases, should be pinged for approval on any text changes.
+Some obvious exceptions include typos and link fixes.
+However, even a tiny change in wording of our documentation is reason to use `#docs-ptal` and/or wait for an approval from one of our Docs Maintainers.

+Even a minor change in phrasing can change the nuance of a sentence.
+Docs would typically prefer to see these changes before merging, however small, unless they are truly fixes/corrections.
+Additionally, the word or phrase you are changing may be used in other parts of the documentation as "standard wording" and a change here might mean updating other parts of the page or site.
+For example, you may be updating the way you describe the usage of one integration or adapter, but we might have a corresponding section or example for each one that should therefore also change.
+Sometimes only the docs maintainers have a larger "big picture" awareness of the larger effects a smaller change may have throughout the rest of the documentation.